-The TDD 2018 fellows will come together for two dialogue sessions in Germany and the US to debate the challenges that arise from the digital transformation of our societies.
+The TDD 2018 fellows came together for two dialogue sessions in Germany and the US to debate the challenges that arise from the digital transformation of our societies.
 The first session took place in Berlin and Munich, from June 11 to 15, 2018.
-The second session will take place in Washington, DC and Boston in October 2018.
-TDD 2018 is the third cohort of the Transatlantic Digital Debates.
+The second session took place in Washington, DC and Boston in October 2018.
+TDD 2018 was the third cohort of the Transatlantic Digital Debates.
 Learn about the previous cohorts.

 Computer Scientist and Research Fellow, Digital Health Center of the Hasso-Plattner Institute, University of Potsdam

 Internet Policy Specialist, National Telecommunications and Information Administration, U.S. Department of Commerce

 Research Associate, International Security Division, German Institute for International and Security Affairs

 The third cohort of TDD fellows, from Germany and the US, met for the first time as the session kicked off in Berlin.
 Their first day included discussions on China’s tech policy and its implications for the US and Europe.

 To get started, the fellows identified the most controversial topics in data and technology policy in the next five years, each of them drawing on their particular expertise and experience.

 Throughout the week, the TDD fellows met and engaged with several experts.
 Here, Stefan Heumann from Stiftung Neue Verantwortung, and member of the TDD Steering Committee, presented his ideas for a European AI strategy.